MI-AFP/tutorials/tutorials/01_fp-env.md

   | ^^^^^^^^^^^^^^^
 ```

 All you need to do is include package `containers` (you could also specify the required version) in the dependencies of `package.yaml` file.
-After `stack build` the package will be downloaded and built, if something else is needed (like adding `extra-deps` to `stack.yaml`, you will be informed in detail - it happens when it is not common package).
+After `stack build` the package will be downloaded and built if something else is needed (like adding `extra-deps` to `stack.yaml`, you will be informed in detail - it happens when it is not common package).

 ```yaml
 # ...